Building A Better Folding Trailer Tongue

 Finished Trailer Tongue Folded for StorageOne interesting thing we learned is the powder coating extends into the holes more than expected.
 Because we want a tight-ish fit, we had to drill them out again.

 Another point: You Must Protect The Wires!
-While the tongue tube is a great place to run the wires, it’s really easy to forget them.
-You must carefully tuck the wires up into the tongue tube as you extend the tongue.
-I had to replace the first wires I put in there because I wasn’t careful.
-Smashed the insulation on them.
-Bummer.
-These images don’t show it, but they’ll have flexible conduit soon.
+While the tongue tube is a great place to run the wires for lights and brakes, it is really easy to forget them.
+You must carefully tuck the wires up into the tongue tube as you hinge it down to extend it.
+I had to replace the first wires I put in there because I was not careful.

 More On The Folding Trailer Tongue . . .

-Next up is the how and why of the unique twin torsion suspension for this trailer.
-Or read more about tongue length.
+Next up is the how and why of the unique twin torsion axle suspension design for this trailer.
+Or you can read more about choosing the correct tongue length.

 UPDATE: – After A Couple Years

 No doubt, I like the new folding trailer tongue feature.
-Overall it’s great — but not everything.
-So, here’s the full review of what works, and what I would change if building it again.
-Worth the read if this kind of folding feature interests you.
-Have a wonderful day.
+It is so nice for storing the trailer without the tongue sticking out.
+Overall it is great feature – but not everything.
+So, here is the full review of what works, and what I would change if I were to build it again.
+This second article is definitely worth the read if this kind of folding trailer tongue feature interests you.

 Comments